 One client recently approached our team to consolidate vendors into a single relationship where we could expand our available skill sets while continuing to provide cost certainty through a consistent budget line item.
 The fact is that our clients' needs are always evolving, and managing dedicated vendors for each expertise can become unwieldy and costly.
 Additionally, managing an SEO firm, a digital advertising firm, a design firm, and a web development firm does not allow organizations to be agile and rapidly adjust to the evolving demands.

 This is even more true of in-house staff.
 While a staff member is often highly qualified and a committed team member, they do not always provide the right expertise at the right time.
 Through our growth model, clients gain access to digital strategists, SEO experts, solution architects, web developers, designers, project managers, hosting professionals, and more.

 During an economic recession, when internal resources are often streamlined, this approach becomes critical for many of our clients.

 Evolving Tech and Evolving Organizations

-While these sorts of shifts in digital strategy seem daunting to some, they are part of everyday business at Unleashed Technologies.
+While these sorts of shifts in digital strategy seem daunting to some, they are part of everyday business at Unleashed.
 Indeed, the website is just the first step for any organization's digital presence.
 The web is always in motion and always improving.
 Even our most beautiful and functional websites are a moment in time.
 Without continued monitoring, support, and a commitment to improvement, a great site will soon become a good website and, a short time later, will become antiquated and not meeting the visitors' expectations.